Painting terracotta pots is a fun way to add color to your home and garden, or to give someone a thoughtful handmade personalized gift.

 Steps For Painting Clay Pots

-You don’t have to wait for the paint to dry completely in between coats, but should let it dry at least 75% of the way before adding more paint.
-It will be sticky to the touch, but not wet.
+You don’t have to wait for the paint to dry completely between coats.
+But it should be at least 75% of the way there before you add another layer.
+It can be tacky or sticky to the touch, but not wet.

-Step 7: Seal the paint – You don’t want all of your hard work to get chipped or scratched, so it’s a good idea to seal terracotta pots with a clear coat after painting them.
-I used a matte finish for mine, but you could use one with a glossy finish if you like that look better.
+I used a matte spray to preserve mine, but you could use one with a glossy finish if you like the shiny look better.
 Spray the pot according to the directions on the can, and be sure to cover your entire design.

 - How To Make An Easy DIY Tiered Planter